gardener/etcd-backup-restore/docs/deployment/getting_started.md

 ### Cloud Provider Credentials

-The procedure to provide credentials to access the cloud provider object store varies for different providers, there are various ways to pass credentials([described below](#various-ways-to-pass-credentials)), however, it is *highly* recommended passing each credential as an individual file in a directory.
+The procedure to provide credentials to access the cloud provider object store varies for different providers, the method to pass credentials for each provider is [described below](#passing-credentials).

-### Various ways to pass Credentials
+### Passing Credentials

-> [!WARNING]
-> It is recommended to pass credentials as files in a directory.
-Please avoid passing credentials as a JSON file, since this feature is planned to be deprecated soon (in *v0.31.0*).

 * For `AWS S3`:
-   1. The secret file should be provided, and the file path should be made available as environment variables: `AWS_APPLICATION_CREDENTIALS` or `AWS_APPLICATION_CREDENTIALS_JSON`.
+   1. The secret file should be provided, and the file path should be made available as an environment variable: `AWS_APPLICATION_CREDENTIALS`.
-   2. For `S3-compatible providers` such as MinIO, `endpoint`, `s3ForcePathStyle`, `insecureSkipVerify` and `trustedCaCert`, can also be made available in a above file to configure the S3 client to communicate to a non-AWS provider.
+   2. For `S3-compatible providers` such as MinIO, `endpoint`, `s3ForcePathStyle`, `insecureSkipVerify` and `trustedCaCert`, can also be made available in an above file to configure the S3 client to communicate to a non-AWS provider.
    3. To enable Server-Side Encryption using Customer Managed Keys for `S3-compatible providers`, use `sseCustomerKey` and `sseCustomerAlgorithm` in the credentials file above.
 For example, `sseCustomerAlgorithm` could be set to `AES256`, and correspondingly the `sseCustomerKey` is set to a valid AES-256 key.

 * For `Google Cloud Storage`: